rbosh/ml-adp/doc/guide.rst

 ..
 Optimal controls are of importance because, first, they may derive their importance from the cost-to-go they imply which often is of importance when the expectation is taken under a measure of practival relevance (e.g. in risk neutral pricing). will have done so, retrospectively, in every scenario.
 ..
 As a consequence, an accessible form of the optimal control can be of great practical importance as they are guaranteed to perform optimally going forward.

-At each time, the conditional expectation of the total cost (conditional on the information accumulated until the time step) is of immediate theoretical and practical importance.
+At each time, the conditional expectation of the total cost (conditional on the information accumulated until that time) is of immediate theoretical and practical importance.
 The scope of :py:mod:`ml_adp` is limited to *Markovian* formulations of optimal control problems that feature independent random effects $\Xi_1,\dots, \Xi_T$, which implies the conditional expectations of the total cost to essentially be functions of the current state only.
 The assumption of Markovianity is accurate in many practical applications and its presence suggests the feasibility of generic, machine learning based approaches to the numerical solution of optimal control problems:
 Since the conditional expectations of the total cost are functions of the respective current state only, optimal controls $\bar{A} = (\bar{A}_0,\dots, \bar{A}_T)$ are guaranteed to be found, at each time $t$, in the form of *control functions* $\tilde{A}_t(s_t)$ in function classes within which common neural network architectures have universal approximation capabilities, meaning that there is a function $\tilde{A}_t(s_t)$ such that $\bar{A}_t = \tilde{A}_t(\bar{S}_t)$, where $\bar{S}$ the state evolution controlled by $\bar{A}$, and that there is a neural network based function $\tilde{A}^{\theta_t}_t(s_t)$ such that $\tilde{A}_t(\bar{S}_t) \approx \tilde{A}_t^{\theta_t}(S_t)$ with high probability.